 What is Neural Sentiment Detection?

 Neural Sentiment Detection is an AutoLearn model that was trained on a dataset of 44 million English customer product reviews using a Label-Embedding Attentive Model (LEAM) approach.
 It was trained to determine sentiment using star ratings from the reviews as its ground truth.
 The model returns a score field that reflects sentiment scores or polarities scored on a scale of 0 to 1.
+Here, 0 is the most negative possible score, whereas 1 is the most positive.
+This is different from our lexicon-based sentiment models (like that used in Theme Detection), which score on a scale from -5 to 5.

 As a pre-trained model, sometimes the Neural Sentiment Detection can get lost among your other pre-trained models.
 However, you can always find it by searching.